 - Ethics of Biotechnology and Bioengineering Research/Ethics Biotech Research (Healthcare Technology Minor Course): A course on ethics, privacy and regulations in medicine and biomedical robotics will be offered, where students learn about considerations that must be addressed when designing and deploying robotic systems for health.

-- Immersion Course (Healthcare Technology Minor Course): Interdisciplinary research training will provide students with hands-on healthcare experience during their first summer in the program.
+- Clinical Experiences for Engineers (Healthcare Technology Minor Course): Interdisciplinary research training will provide students with hands-on healthcare experience during their first summer in the program.
 Matched with mentors in both engineering and healthcare, students will do one week of clinical rotations, where they will observe medical practices and learn about current problems in healthcare.
 Students will then conduct eight weeks of research using robotics to address healthcare issues discovered during rotations.
 Clinical partners with which students may work include Emory Medical School, Shepherd Center, Children’s Healthcare of Atlanta, Emory ALS Center, Atlanta Area Agency on Aging, and the Veterans Administration.

 - Monthly Forum: There are a host of monthly seminars already available on both the Georgia Tech and Emory campus that are of relevance to Trainees, including the bi-weekly seminar series hosted by the Institute for Robotics at Georgia Tech.
 As part of the training program, we will co-sponsor a monthly speaker, followed by a social hour, to facilitate networking between the distinguished speakers, faculty, and students and maximize training opportunities for the students.
 ARMS Trainees will be expected to attend all seminars.